-James Montemagno is a Principal Program Manager for Mobile Developer Tools at Microsoft.
+James Montemagno is a Principal Lead Program Manager for .NET Community at Microsoft.
 He has been a .NET developer since 2005, working in a wide range of industries including game development, printer software, and web services.
 Prior to becoming a Principal Program Manager, James was a professional mobile developer and has now been crafting apps since 2011 with Xamarin.
 In his spare time, he is most likely cycling around Seattle or guzzling gallons of coffee at a local coffee shop.
 He co-hosts the weekly development podcast Merge Conflict http://mergeconflict.fm.

 Xamarin.Essentials, your favorite cross-platform library to access native features from shared code adds new file bases APIs for sharing, email, and opening.
 It also adds watchOS, tvOS, and Tizen platform support in the 1.3 pre-update!